ryanatkn/gro/src/docs/build.md

 Why the required wrapper function?
-It's to avoid a performance footgun: production adapters may have very large dependencies, and we want to avoid importing them every time we load our project's config — which is every time we run many tasks!
+It's to avoid a performance footgun: production adapters sometimes have very large dependencies, and we want to avoid importing them every time we load our project's config — which is every time we run many tasks!